 The white robed monks were Premonstratensians, originally from northern France but probably came to Scotland from what is now Northumberland in northern England.

 The Chapter House is remarkably well preserved and the status of the room is obvious to the visitor.
-Its grand entrance and size demonstrate its importance to the order.
-Second only to the church it was the room where the business of the day was carried out, tasks were allocated, sins confessed and matters of discipline were attended to.
+The grand entrance and size demonstrate its importance to the order.
+Second, only to the church, it was the room where the business of the day was carried out, tasks were allocated, sins confessed and matters of discipline were attended to.

 More Scottish Borders properties

 The Warming House or calefactory was well named, it was the only place where the canons were allowed the luxury of a fire.

 There were a number of architectural changes made to the building over the years; for example, in the fourteenth century, the windows on the ground floor were enlarged causing the fireplace to be moved to the opposite wall.